martindzejky/superfaktura-library/README.md

 ## Environment variables

-The SDK and CLI both support these variables:
+The CLI automatically loads `.env` from the working directory.
+The SDK reads from `process.env` but does not load `.env` — use your own env loader or pass config directly.

+Supported variables:

 - `SUPERFAKTURA_API_URL` (default: `https://sandbox.superfaktura.sk`)
 - `SUPERFAKTURA_API_EMAIL`